iDevMartin/CopticLingo/README.md

 - **Review Screen** - Practice mistakes and due reviews with spaced repetition
 - **Settings Screen** - Customize app preferences and reset progress
 - **Lesson Result Screen** - See performance summary with XP earned
+- **Dark Mode** - Full theme support for light and dark modes with automatic switching
+- **Developer Mode** - Debug mode for testing with all lessons unlocked (progress not saved)

 ### 🔊 Audio Support